What are Monetary Assets?

 Dissecting the Term “Monetary Assets”

 Monetary assets are assets whose values do not fluctuate in dollar terms and that carry an obligation to deliver a certain amount of currency units.
 In short, they are static.
 However, their purchasing power may change upon a change in the prices of goods and services in general.
-A monetary asset cannot become obsolete or gain more value (appreciate) in the market over time.
+A monetary asset cannot become obsolete nor gain more value (appreciate) in the market over time.

 Characteristics of Monetary Assets

-Two key characteristics of these assets include:
+Two key characteristics of monetary assets include:

 - Restatements in financial statements: They are not subject to a restatement of their recorded value in financial statements.
 In contrast, a non-monetary asset, like land, may be subject to depreciation or appreciation, depending upon market conditions.